 While people are enjoying the pool party, some people prefer to stay at a corner and watch for a magic show.

 What a day.
 I conquered my fears.
-I felt brave.
 I enjoyed.
 Was it expensive?
-Maybe, but one thing I’m sure about is that the experience was worth it for me.
+Maybe but the experience was definitely worth it.